closeio/making.close.com/_posts/2021-09-29-rendering-untrusted-html-email-safely/index.md

 Our main goals were the following:

 - Display HTML email, not just plaintext
 - Display "full" HTML email.
-We care about much more than just a few simple tags like `<b>` and `<i>`, but rather want to support displaing sophisticated email styles (including custom `style` tags) that you often see in well-designed HTML email newsletters, calendar invitations, etc.
+We care about much more than just a few simple tags like `<b>` and `<i>`, but rather want to support displaying sophisticated email styles (including custom `style` tags) that you often see in well-designed HTML email newsletters, calendar invitations, etc.
 - We want to render emails within our web application, without any conflicts of our CSS leaking in or the email CSS leaking out.
 - In addition to CSS styles, we also want to display images, expect links to work, etc.
 - Most important: Do not let any JavaScript run.
 Otherwise we run the risk of an attacker taking over our user's Close account by stealing cookies, or a number of other Very Bad™️ things.